 He wasn’t quite done with urban forestry, however, because a week after retiring Jim went to work for the US Forest Service.
 He accepted a position with the Center for Urban Forest Research in Davis, CA as Director of Communications and went on to develop a multi-media approach to interpreting research for the general public that enhanced the Center’s reputation in urban forestry research.
 Jim’s last 5 years with the US Forest Service were spent as Forest Legacy Program Manager for Regions 5, 6 and 10.
 He retired in May, 2012 and still lives in Sacramento.

 Jim is the proud dad of Shelly and Deanna, and also the proud grandpa to 5 grandsons, Wayne, Drew, Bobby, Allen, and Thomas.
 In 2011 his first great-grandson arrived, Aiden, son of Wayne and Taylor.
-In January 2014, Wayne and Taylor had a baby girl, the first girl in the family in 38 years.
+In January 2014, Wayne and Taylor had a baby girl, Adalynn, the first girl in the family in 38 years.
 And their newest addition arrived in July, 2016, Ava Joy.
 Jim’s family remains his highest priority, and even though Shelly’s family lives in Illinois, he spends a lot of time there with them.
 To ensure that the boys get to really know him, Jim takes his grandsons on a special week-long trip every other year.
 It is a time to spend quality time with them.
 These trips have lovingly become known as Grandpa’s Road Trips.
-The first one followed the Lewis and Clark reenactment, followed by the Indianapolis Speed Way, Ford Motor Museum, Niagara Falls, etc. Number 6 is coming up in 2017.
-Another special event for each of the grandsons is a special one-on-one with Grandpa for their graduation from high school, such as a Cubs game, Blue Man Group Concert and Green Bay Packers game.
+The first one followed the Lewis and Clark reenactment, followed by the Indianapolis Speed Way, Ford Motor Museum, Niagara Falls, etc. Another special event for each of the grandsons is a one-on-one with Grandpa for their graduation from high school, such as a Cubs game, Blue Man Group Concert and Green Bay Packers game.
 Jim is looking forward to the next graduation.